leggedrobotics/terra/README.md

 ~~~

 ## Use dataset saved on storage
-To be able to use a dataset saved on storage, define the following env variable when you launch the script.
+To be able to use a dataset saved on storage, define the following env variables when you launch the script.
 ~~~
-DATASET_PATH=path_to_dataset
+DATASET_PATH=path_to_dataset DATASET_SIZE=dataset_size
 ~~~

 ## Tests